Taos Pueblo: Visual arts and pottery

-Taos Pueblo is well known for its talented craftspeople and traditional art forms, such as silver and turquoise jewelry, heishi bead necklaces, and pottery.
+Taos Pueblo is known for its craftspeople and traditional art forms, such as silver and turquoise jewelry, heishi bead necklaces, and pottery.
 Heishi beads are usually made from carved seashells or soft stones.
 The pueblo’s pottery is unique because it uses micaceous clay, which contains mica that gives the pots a shiny orange color when fired.
 These sturdy, simple ceramics are valued for both their beauty and practicality, as they can be used for cooking over open flames or in ovens.